sxpersxnic/TBZ/m347-Container/swarm/README.md

             M2[Manager Node 2<br/>Follower]
             M3[Manager Node 3<br/>Follower]
         end

         subgraph "Worker Nodes"
             W1[Worker Node 1]
             W2[Worker Node 2]
             W3[Worker Node 3]
             W4[Worker Node 4]
         end

         M1 -.->|Raft Consensus| M2
         M2 -.->|Raft Consensus| M3
         M3 -.->|Raft Consensus| M1

         M1 -->|Task Assignment| W1
         M1 -->|Task Assignment| W2
         M2 -->|Task Assignment| W3
         M3 -->|Task Assignment| W4
     end

     Client[Docker CLI] -->|Commands| M1
 ```

+### Understanding the Architecture

+**Manager Nodes**: Think of these as the "brains" of your cluster.
+They make decisions about where to place containers, handle API requests, and maintain the cluster state.
+The leader is elected through the Raft consensus algorithm, ensuring high availability.

+**Worker Nodes**: These are the "muscles" of your cluster.
+They receive instructions from managers and run the actual containers.
+Worker nodes report back to managers about the health and status of their containers.

+**Key Architectural Concepts:**

+- **Raft Consensus**: Ensures all manager nodes agree on cluster state, preventing split-brain scenarios
+- **Leader Election**: One manager acts as the leader, others are followers ready to take over if needed
+- **Task Distribution**: Managers intelligently distribute workloads across available worker nodes

 ### Service Deployment Flow